kawa-analytics/kawa-toolkits/README.md

 In this example, we declare one output, a string, called: `gender`.

-Your returned object must have all the columns of the input dataframe plus the new generated columns.
-(This will let KAWA inject the generated data in the original one)
+Your returned object must have all the columns of the input dataframe plus the new generated columns (This will let KAWA inject the generated data in the original one).

-For outputs, the following types are supported:

-- str
-- float
-- bool
-- datetime.date
-- datetime.datetime
+Outputs support the same types as inputs.

 #### iii.
 Secrets